Recruitment

 Prospective PhD students

 Why UCR?
-UCR is highly ranked in research-focused rankings – on csrankings.org, UCR is currently ranked at #28 in the United States.
-The CSE department has excellent opportunities for collaboration, with several recently joined AI/ML faculty members and diverse faculty on a variety of other research areas such as security, computer systems and networks, algorithms, etc. Also, UCR is located right near Los Angeles in Southern California, one of the best locations in the US, with easy access to restaurants, entertainment, airports, and natural attractions.
+UCR is highly ranked in research-focused rankings – on csrankings.org, UCR is ranked at #27 in the United States.
+The CSE department has excellent opportunities for collaboration, with several recently joined AI/ML faculty members and diverse faculty on a variety of other research areas such as security, computer systems and networks, algorithms, etc. Also, UCR is located in Greater Los Angeles in Southern California, one of the best locations in the US, with easy access to restaurants, entertainment, natural attractions, and airports.

 Current Undergraduate/MS Students